GiovaneIwamoto/campus-docs-assistant/README.md

 This project was initially inspired by the specific challenges observed at the Federal University of Mato Grosso do Sul (UFMS), but the problem it addresses is common across many universities.
 In academic settings, students often struggle to obtain simple pieces of information due to the overwhelming complexity and volume of official documentation.
 Regulations, guidelines, and institutional policies are typically stored in dense, legalistic documents that are not user-friendly or easy to navigate.

-In practice, students seeking a single answer—such as internship requirements, enrollment rules, or calendar dates — frequently end up reading through dozens of pages of official publications.
+In practice, students seeking a single answer — such as internship requirements, enrollment rules, or calendar dates — frequently end up reading through dozens of pages of official publications.
 Frustrated by this experience, many resort to contacting academic coordinators directly.
 However, from the administration's perspective, this creates a high volume of repetitive inquiries that could have been answered if students had easier access to the right part of the documentation.

 This cycle results in inefficiency and dissatisfaction on both sides: students receive vague or delayed responses, and coordinators are overwhelmed by simple questions that require them to redirect students to existing official documents.
 The Campus Docs Assistant was developed to break this cycle, acting as a bridge between formal documentation and practical student needs.
 By enabling natural language interaction and intelligent information retrieval, it aims to reduce friction, save time, and promote autonomous access to institutional knowledge.